portugal Barbados Harrison’s Cave

 The Tram Tour

-Key Features of Harrison’s Cave
+Key Features of Barbados Harrison’s Cave

 Stalactites and Stalagmites

-• Pointy rocks called Stalactites dangle from the ceiling made by minerals that water left when it dripped down.
+• Pointy rocks called Stalactites dangle from the ceiling, made by minerals that water left when it dripped down.

 Streams and Pools